University of Wisconsin–Madison

 Provide Information Early

-In order to reduce textbook costs for students and to support students who need accessible/alternative formats, you should enter textbook information as soon as it becomes available.
+To reduce textbook costs for students and to support students who need accessible/alternative formats, you should enter textbook information as soon as it becomes available.

 Use UW Library Reserves